 Ultrasound will be used to evaluate the growth and development of your baby, and to monitor the progression of your pregnancy.
-You can expect an ultrasound during your first prenatal visit to confirm and date the pregnancy.
+You can expect an ultrasound typically during your first prenatal visit to confirm and date the pregnancy.
 A second ultrasound will be performed at approximately 20 weeks to take a closer look at your baby's anatomy and growth, including the heart, brain, kidneys, spine and other organs.
-Additional ultrasounds may also be indicated throughout your pregnancy if your baby's health requires closer monitoring.
+Additional ultrasounds may also be indicated throughout your pregnancy if your baby's health requires closer monitoring or if you opt for certain genetic testing like the nuchal translucency.